-/tmp/tccdlog.
+to make init take account of the new /etc/inittab entry and start tccd.
+When you have done this, check that tccd has printed a time-stamped START message to the file /tmp/tccdlog.
 Then, use ps to check that an instance of tccd is indeed running.
 If tccd failed to start correctly, you should check the file /tmp/tccdlog for diagnostic messages indicating the reason why tccd was unable to start execution.

-21. Note that this example assumes that your system starts multi-user operation with network services enabled when init enters run level 3.
+^{22.} Note that this example assumes that your system starts multi-user operation with network services enabled when init enters run level 3.
 If your system uses a different run level (or levels) for this purpose, you must replace the 3 in this example with the correct value(s).